ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ---
+menu-title: Angular 2+ component
 category: builds-integration-frameworks
 order: 20
 ---

-# Angular 2+ component
+# Rich-text editor component for Angular 2+

 [![npm version](https://badge.fury.io/js/%40ckeditor%2Fckeditor5-angular.svg)](https://www.npmjs.com/package/@ckeditor/ckeditor5-angular)

-CKEditor 5 consists of a {@link builds/guides/overview ready to use builds} and a {@link framework/guides/overview CKEditor 5 Framework} upon which the builds are based.
+CKEditor 5 consists of a {@link builds/guides/overview ready-to-use editor builds} and {@link framework/guides/overview CKEditor 5 Framework} upon which the builds are based.

 Currently, the CKEditor 5 component for Angular supports integrating CKEditor 5 only via builds.
-Integrating {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source CKEditor 5 from source} is not yet possible due to the lack of ability to [adjust webpack configuration in `angular-cli`](https://github.com/angular/angular-cli/issues/10618).
+Integrating {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source CKEditor 5 built from source} is not possible yet due to the lack of ability to [adjust webpack configuration in `angular-cli`](https://github.com/angular/angular-cli/issues/10618).

 <info-box>
 	While there is no support to integrate CKEditor 5 from source yet, you can still {@link builds/guides/development/custom-builds create a custom build of CKEditor 5} and include it in your Angular application.